-Looking for a (cheap) tasty tipple?
-Amazon Prime Day alcohol deals are nearly here
+Looking for a (cheap) tipple?
+The Amazon Prime Day early alcohol deals have landed

 Last year we were treated to a great range of deals from a variety of brands and alcohol types.

-Highlights included nearly half price off the Glenlivet founder’s reserve single malt scotch whisky (£25, Amazon.co.uk) which saw the price drop down to £19.99.
-And there was also 45 per cent off Jack Daniel’s gentleman Jack Tennessee whiskey (£30.94, Amazon.co.uk), bringing it down to under £20.
+Highlights included nearly half price off the Glenlivet founder’s reserve single malt scotch whisky (£24, Amazon.co.uk), which saw the price drop down to £19.99.
+And there was also 45 per cent off Jack Daniel’s gentleman Jack Tennessee whiskey (£20, Amazon.co.uk), bringing it down to under £20.

 How to get the best deals

 Here at IndyBest, you could call us sale experts – especially when it comes to the mammoth retailer that is Amazon.
-With thousands of products to sort through, and limited time only offers, our team of experts knows exactly what to look for, and what counts as a really good deal.
+With thousands of products to sort through, and limited-time-only offers, our team knows exactly what to look for and what counts as a really good deal.

-In the run-up to the event, you’ll see us start to drop explainers such as this on what we think Prime Day will include, but, come the big day, there will be a liveblog of the best deals, continually updated shopping guides and sometimes even product reviews so you know if the savings are really too good to be true.
-So, be sure to bookmark our Amazon Prime Day page for all the latest updates.
+In the run-up to the event, you’ll see us start to drop explainers, such as this, on what we think Prime Day will include.
+Come the big day, there will be a liveblog of the best deals, continually updated shopping guides and sometimes even product reviews so you know if the savings are really too good to be true.
+So bookmark our Amazon Prime Day page for all the latest updates.

 You’ll also need to activate your free trial soon if you haven’t already, but be sure not to do this more than 30 days ahead of the sale.
 And start adding items you really want to your wishlist for easy shopping.